joelberkeley/presentations/README.md

 TeX source for [Beamer](https://www.sharelatex.com/learn/Beamer) presentations on various topics.
 Often accompanied by source code in various programming languages.
 Presentations typically use the [Metropolis theme](https://github.com/matze/mtheme).

-Note: In the following, by _presentation directory_ we do **not** mean the repository root itself, but the directory containing the TeX and other source code for a given presentation.
+Note: In the following, a _presentation directory_ is **not** the repository root itself, but any directory containing the TeX and other source code for a given presentation.
 Presentation directories are all located in the repository root.

 ## Including source code with the listings package